wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 3. Windows Live ID is enabled by default, and cannot be deleted.
 For purposes of this tutorial, only Windows Live ID is used.
 This screen, however, is where you could add other IPs, by clicking the **Add** button.

 Windows Live ID is now enabled as an IP for your ACS namespace.
-Next, you specify your Java web application (to be created later) as an RP.
+Next, you specify your Java web site (to be created later) as an RP.

 ## Add a relying party application